theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 ---

 This article shows how to synchronize a Salesforce account in near-real time with SAP.<br>
-In the following example scenario data from Salesforce is used to automatically create a customer in SAP.
+In the following scenario, data from Salesforce is used to automatically create a customer in SAP.
-The newly created SAP customer number is then automatically written back to Salesforce.
+The newly created SAP customer number is then written back to Salesforce.

 ### About